-The Totalizer Pulse Output is programmable to any totalized weight interval - the weight pulse is battery backed up and will be valid even in the event of a power failure.
-If the belt scale is switched off, the LT350 will store/recall the last state of the totalization.
+The Totalizer Pulse Output is programmable to any totalized weight interval.
 The Pulse Output is active on IO POINT[0].

-This weight value must be entered in base units, lb or kg.
+The pulse weight value must be entered in base units, lb or kg.
 The user can also change the pulse length in increments of seconds.
 This is useful for a PLC to determine if the pulse is valid by measuring the pulse length.

 To set belt scale parameters, press STOP to exit to setup mode.
-Press the MENU key and use the UP/DOWN arrows to select TOTAL PULSE SETUP(43).
+Press the MENU key and use the UP/DOWN arrows to select TOTAL PULSE SETUP.